Car battery corrosion is a normal sign of battery wear and tear.

 What Does Car Battery Corrosion Look Like?

-Most people tend to associate the idea of corrosion with brown, metallic rust.
+Most people associate the idea of corrosion with brown, metallic rust.

 Let’s see why: